Immaculate Heart of Mary is a fully accredited school by the State of Ohio and the National Catholic Education Association

 Our school provides an excellent environment for our students.
 The teachers create a learning atmosphere filled with rich instruction while incorporating the gospel values.
 We will continue to look for ways in which our school community can grow and improve on what we are doing well.
 We are open to growth and will make adjustment and improvements when necessary to meet the needs of our current students.
 With the New Learning Standards, instruction will delve deeper into the material in order for all students to gain a better understanding of the "Why" and "How”, essentially moving away from the memorization that has been emphasized in the past.
 Our students have always performed high on the standardized tests they are given.
 This is a product of high quality instruction, not a goal.
 We stand behind our mission: The Immaculate Heart of Mary School Community provides a caring and challenging educational environment for children.
 We value the individual child, nurture spiritual growth, and independence, and promote community responsibility to those in need.
 We provide excellence through an integrated curriculum based on the Gospel values of Jesus Christ, and current educational practices that include activities suited to a variety of learning styles.

-Our current faculty consists of 28 classroom teachers serving grades K-8, 4 preschool teachers, 8 related arts teachers, a school counselor, and a librarian.
+Our current faculty consists of 27 classroom teachers serving grades K-8, 4 preschool teachers, 5 related arts teachers, and a school counselor.
 We also have a Student Services Team of specialists that assist in differentiated instruction.
 Our specialists ensure that we provide a complete curriculum to students at all stages in their learning.
-These specialists include a math specialist, three intervention specialists, a speech and language specialist, a reading specialist and support teachers which assist in implementing individual service plans and multi-tiered instruction.
-Our staff is complete with 25 licensed educational assistants who work directly with the students and a health aide.
+These specialists include a Math specialist, three Intervention specialists, two Speech and Language specialists, a Reading specialist, an Occupational therapist and support teachers which assist in implementing individual service plans and multi-tiered instruction.
+Our staff is complete with 15 licensed educational assistants who work directly with the students and a health aide.

 Immaculate Heart of Mary School provides a comprehensive educational opportunity for students beginning at age 3.
 The curriculum follows the Graded Course of Study of the Archdiocese of Cincinnati.
 This integrated curriculum is based on the gospel values of Jesus Christ and current educational best practices that include activities suited to a variety of learning styles.
 Students in grades K-3 are taught in self-contained classrooms.
 Departmentalization begins gradually at grade 4.
 Beginning at grade 5, students receive instruction from teachers that are masters in their content area and specialize in specific subjects.
 Religion is an integral part of our instruction.
 In addition to religion classes, our students are provided a variety of opportunities for daily prayer, adoration, para-liturgical services, and weekly mass.
 100% of our students are involved with service learning projects which take place at every grade level throughout the school year.